Hotmoka/hotmoka/tutorial/Takamaka.md

 `io.takamaka.code.lang.RedGreenPayableContract`, further
 subclassed by `io.takamaka.code.lang.RedGreenExternallyOwnedAccount`.
-That is, such contracts have the ability to keep an extra red balance, which should be a stable coin, if the underlying blockchain supports such feature.
+That is, such contracts have the ability to keep an extra red balance, that should be a stable coin, if the underlying blockchain supports such feature.

 For instance, the following red/green contract allows payees to